15 Japandi Style Kitchens – Inspiration and Ideas

 Good things do come in small packages – and this kitchen proves it.
 Minimalist style with maximum functionality, this kitchen uses light wood and an open shelf to keep the space from feeling enclosed.
-This worktop is also one of my personal favourites!
+This limestone worktop is also one of my personal favourites!

 4. Dreaming of White

 Straight lines and white walls might sound clinical, but this kitchen adds warmth with stunning oak base cabinets.
 Small details – like the assortment of white bowls – add a touch of whimsy to this otherwise blank canvas.
 Want to warm it up even more?
 Add some plants for a splash of green.

 Just because Japandi style kitchens are super stylish, that doesn’t mean they can’t be family-friendly.
 With lots of cabinet space and a super functional layout, this kitchen is perfect for a family home.

 I love the use of different cabinets and textures in this kitchen.
 The subtle lines on the main cabinets work beautifully with the rustic finish of the island cabinets.
 The clean white worktop ensures the space isn’t overwhelmed by these other elements, keeping the kitchen’s minimalist style.

 7. Dark Design